menu

 2X Assist

-When you are piloting champs that have outstanding assists like Illaoi or Warwick, 2X Assist can take your team from good, to oppressive.
+When you are piloting champs that have outstanding Assists like Illaoi or Warwick, 2X Assist can take your team from good, to oppressive.

-If they decide to keep up the aggression anyway, you can often get the punish with your second assist.
+If they decide to keep up the aggression anyway, you can often get the punish with your second Assist.

 2X Assist also greatly extends your Point champs block pressure and enables them to repeatedly mix up the defending opponent before the opponent has a chance to counterattack.
-Having two assists leaves very few openings in your offensive pressure.
+Having two Assists leaves very few openings in your offensive pressure.

 Considering how vital keeping or taking your turn is in competitive play, it's no mystery as to why 2X Assist is such a strong Fuse.